Yeah69/MrMeeseeks.DIE.Docs/docs/configuration/disposal.md

 ```csharp
 [SyncTransientImplementationAggregation(typeof(DisposeMeAsap))]
 ```
-- **FilterSyncTransientAbstractionAggregationAttribute** Any given implementation will be considered again for sync disposal management.
+- **FilterSyncTransientImplementationAggregationAttribute** Any given implementation will be considered again for sync disposal management.
 ```csharp
 [FilterSyncTransientImplementationAggregation(typeof(DisposeMeAsap))]
 ```